 Restoration stocking has been defined as re-establishment of a self-sustaining bull trout population in habitat where they have been extirpated.
 It is accomplished by stocking with fertilized eggs or fish from appropriate donor populations.
-In general, the Scientific Group felt this would be a viable recovery strategy when a population of bull trout has been extirpated and the cause has been identified and eliminated.
+In general, the Scientific Group felt this would be a viable recovery strategy when a stock of bull trout has been extirpated and the cause has been identified and eliminated.
 This strategy should be invoked only after the cause of extirpation has been eliminated and an appropriate amount of time has been allowed for natural re-colonization.

 Identifying and using the most appropriate donor population is critical to this strategy.
 The donor population would come from either hatchery stock (if available) or from a wild population.
-If wild fish are used, the donor population should be evaluated based on genetics, life history, and habitat requirements.
-The risk to the donor stock must be considered of paramount importance.
+The donor population should be evaluated based on genetics, life history, and habitat requirements.
+If wild transplanted fish are used, the risk to the donor stock must be considered of paramount importance.
 It is essential to choose a donor stock that has adaptive traits that are as similar as possible to those of the extirpated population.
 It is also desirable to match their genetic lineages if such information is available (Cuenco et al. 1993).
-The most appropriate wild donor stock may be the closest geographically within the same drainage, but this is not always the case.
-Other considerations would include evaluation of the carrying capacity and the potential for interspecific interaction and risks to other species.
+The most appropriate wild donor stock may be the closest geographically within the same drainage, but this may not always be the case.

-Hatchery involvement might take two forms under this strategy; via the genetic reserve (Strategy 2), or in some cases it may be beneficial to bring wild eggs or fry into the hatchery and re-seed the vacant habitat with fry or fingerlings.
+Hatchery involvement might take two forms under this strategy; either via the genetic reserve

+(Strategy 2), or in some cases it may be beneficial to bring wild eggs or fry into the hatchery and reseed the vacant habitat with fry or fingerlings.
 The Scientific Group felt this strategy met the criteria as outlined (APPENDIX A) and would meet the objectives only if the threats to the population in the wild could be removed.

 If successful restoration stocking occurs, the benefits are obvious.
-This sort of effort is easy to monitor and would likely have broad public support.
+This sort of effort is relatively easy to monitor and would likely have broad public support.
 Transplants from wild populations are relatively easy and cost effective.
 The risks associated with this strategy are mostly biological.
 The biological risks are associated with selection and protection of the appropriate donor population and potential impacts of mixing stocks of fish (straying of stocked fish).
 However, under some circumstances, the Scientific Group views restoration stocking as a viable recovery strategy.

-Strategy 4: RESEARCH STRATEGIES
+Strategy 4: RESEARCH STRATEGIES -Conditionally Approved